WARNING: The following contains graphic sex and and drug use, as well as romantic love (which may not be suitable for some Buddhists).

 Before long I realized that I actually was dying.
 As I fell back into darkness I just went with it, letting go of my life — through stage after stage of the death process.

 The next morning I awoke, disappointed to find I was still alive.

 For an agonizing week I forced myself to stay away from Patty.
 I hoped she would approach me instead, but she didn’t.
 Finally, when I couldn’t stand it any longer, I went over to her house one evening.

 Her roommate answered the door.
 “Hi Carolyn,” I said, trying to sound nonchalant, “Is Patty here?”

-“No, she went out,” Carolyn said, turning pale and looking uncomfortable.
+“No, she went out,” Carolyn said, looking uncomfortable.

 Unable to resist, I asked, “With someone?”